 It’ll certainly be an excellent source of inspiration for your memoir down the road!

-Living a so outrageously bold life (life that you don’t give a toss about what others think) that you can’t NOT write a memoir about it for your children.
+Living an outrageously bold life (a life that you don’t give a toss about what others think) means that you can’t NOT write a memoir about it for your children.

 Find the Right Tool

-Whether it’s an electronic journal or paper journal, find what’s comfortable for you.
+Whether it’s an electronic journal or a paper journal, find what’s comfortable for you.

 Over the years, I’ve had all types of journals.

-I also write on my blog, Grammarly app, or Word documents every day.
+I also write on my blog, in the Grammarly app, or in Word documents every day.

-Grammarly is cool as it fixes all your grammar.
-And it’s FREE.
+Grammarly is cool because it fixes all your grammar.
+And it’s free.

-I also keep a pen and notepad next to my bed and scribble lying in the bed in the morning or evening.
+I also keep a pen and notepad next to my bed and scribble while lying in bed in the morning or evening.